Port of Subic Bay: World War II

-By December 24, the situation at Subic had become hopeless and an order to destroy the station and withdraw was given.
+By December 24, the situation at Olongapo had become hopeless and an order to destroy the station and withdraw was given.
 All buildings on the station were torched while Filipinos burned the entire town of Olongapo.
-All that remained on Subic was the former New York, and she was towed into a deep part of the bay and scuttled.
+All that remained on Subic Bay was the former New York, and she was towed into a deep part of the bay and scuttled.
 All Marines withdrew to Bataan and eventually to Corregidor where they made their last stand.

 Fort Wint, under the command of Colonel Napoleon Boudreau of the U.S. Army, was evacuated on December 25.
 All equipment and supplies were destroyed.
 On January 10, 1942, soldiers of the Japanese Imperial Army's 14th Infantry Division marched into Olongapo and on the 12th, the Japanese commandeered native fishing boats to seize Grande Island.
-Subic Bay Naval Station was established with four companies of soldiers and a company of Kempeitai.
+Olongapo Naval Station was established with four companies of soldiers and a company of Kempeitai.

 By January 1945, the Japanese had all but abandoned Subic Bay.
 The U.S. Fifth Air Force had dropped 175 tons of bombs on Grande Island evoking only light fire from the skeleton Japanese force manning the anti-aircraft guns.
 The commander of Japanese forces in the Philippines, General Tomoyuki Yamashita, had withdrawn his forces into defensive mountain positions and ordered Colonel Sanenbou Nagayoshi to block Highway 7 near Subic Bay.